CloutContracts/wallet/README.md

 <h3>Source Code Auditing</h3>
 Feel free to look at what this application is doing.
-The CloutContracts Wallet was built in electron, jquery, bootstrap, and uses ether.js for decrypting wallets.
+The CloutContracts Wallet was built on electron, jquery, bootstrap, and uses ether.js for decrypting wallets.
 Below you'll find the main functionality of the application.

 ### Audit Lines
 - [CloutContracts Contract](https://github.com/CloutContracts/Wallet/blob/master/js/main.js#L22)